The Baptism of Jesus

 There are few places on earth as dramatic as the spot where Jesus was baptized by John.
 From Jerusalem, the road drops down steeply among desert hills and cliffs to almost 1,000 feet below sea level.
-Here, at the lowest point above water on the surface of the earth, there is a flat, 10-12 mile wide desert area flanked by a wall of huge, rocky cliffs and steep slopes on the east and the west.
+Here, at the lowest point above water on the surface of the earth, there is a flat, 10-12 mile wide desert area flanked on the east and the west by a wall of huge, rocky cliffs and steep slopes.
 Right in the middle of this desert (called the Aravah in Biblical Hebrew) is a much smaller canyon with a river inside it: the Jordan River.
-Aside from a few meters of green on either side of the river, the land is barren and dry--a tan-colored rocky soil with one small desert plant here and another over there.
+Aside from the few meters of green on either side of the river, the land is barren and dry—a tan-colored rocky soil with a few small desert plants here and there.

 * Until recently, the historical baptism site of Jesus was off limits in a military zone near Israel’s border with Jordan.
 The only way to see a nearby stretch of the river was to cross between Israel and Jordan at the Allenby Bridge border crossing.
-As a result of the peace treaty between Jordan and Israel, accessible tourist sites were developed on both sides of the river (Al-Maghtas on the Jordanian side, and Qasr el-Yahud on the Israeli side).
+But today, accessible tourist sites have been developed on both sides of the river (Al-Maghtas on the Jordanian side, and Qasr el-Yahud on the Israeli side).
 The church pictured above is the Orthodox Church of John the Baptist on the Al-Maghtas side.

 A voice from the desert carried with it moral authority.
 Israel’s formative experiences with God were in the desert: the revelation at Mt.
 Sinai, the provision of manna, the pillar of fire and cloud.
 Great miracles had taken place within sight of the place John was baptizing: the destruction of Sodom and Gomorrah, the toppling of the walls of Jericho, the ascension of Elijah to heaven.
 By contrast, the wetter side of Israel, nearer the Mediterranean Sea on the west, was the place of temptation and compromise with false gods, the route of foreign armies that had conquered and oppressed the people.

 This gave the desert a sense of purity, of being closer to God.
-In the time of Jesus and John this drew many here: hermits and small communities that renounced the ease of life in the greener areas and came to the desert to live.
+In the time of Jesus and John, this attracted many: hermits and small communities renounced the ease of life in the greener areas of the country and came to the desert to live.
 One of these groups was the Dead Sea Community at Qumran.
 Members of this group gave up all their earthly belongings, and even marriage, in order to live a strict life of work and worship in the desert.*

 * The famous Dead Sea Scrolls were the community’s library.
 The discovery of a few women in the community’s graveyard has now been to shown to date from a later time period, and so is not connected with the Dead Sea Community.

 Why did they feel the need to make such an extreme change in their lifestyle?
-The writings of the Dead Sea Community reveal that its members were convinced that the Messianic age was about to dawn.
+The writings of the community reveal that its members were convinced the Messianic age was about to dawn.
 Their withdrawal to the desert was to prepare themselves for the coming of that age, and the part they believed their community would play in its arrival.

-They, together with many others among the Jews, saw evidence for the coming of the Messiah in the trying times that Israel was going through.
-The source of most of these difficulties was the loss of independence to the Romans about sixty years before the birth of Jesus.
+They, together with many others among the Jewish people, saw evidence of the coming of the Messiah in the difficult times they were going through.
+The source of most of these difficulties was their loss of independence to the Romans about sixty years before the birth of Jesus.
 The Romans were unclean, idol worshippers, and oppressed the people with heavy taxes.
 They had replaced the rule of God over the nation with the rule of Caesar.
-But the problem wasn’t only the Romans: many of the Jews themselves were attracted by Roman power and wealth and had become collaborators with the enemy.
+But the problem wasn’t only the Romans: many of the Jewish people themselves were attracted by Roman power and wealth and had become collaborators with the enemy.

 The attraction of the West wasn’t a new problem.
-Hellenization (the influence of Greek ideas, values, and cultural practices) among the religious leaders had sparked a nationalistic uprising that overthrew Greek power and established an independent Jewish nation.
+Hellenization* among the religious leaders had sparked a nationalistic uprising that overthrew Greek power and established an independent Jewish nation.
 This was the Maccabean Revolt—a hundred years before the Romans arrived (175 BC)—that gave rise to the festival of Hanukkah.
-But within a few years, Hellenisim gained the upper hand again, pitting the Hellenized supporters of the Sadducees in a civil war against the more conservative Pharisees--a war that gave the Romans an excuse to conquer the Jews and establish the Sadducees in a position of power.
+But within a few years, Hellenisim had gained the upper hand again, this time pitting the Hellenized supporters of the Sadducees in a civil war against the more conservative Pharisees.
+This war gave the Romans an excuse to invade and establish the Sadducees in a position of power (63 BC).

-For many, the Sadducees, who controlled the priesthood and the Temple, and all those who accepted their Hellenized (today we would say secularized) ways were enemies of God.
-This included most of those granted positions of power by the Romans.
+For many, the Sadducees and their supporters, who controlled the priesthood and the Temple, had become enemies of God.
 The Dead Sea Community was so offended by them, they no longer brought sacrifices to the Temple.
-The Pharisees denied those who agreed with the Sadducees' liberal doctrines a place in the world to come.*
+The Pharisees denied those who agreed with their teachings a place in the world to come.